 In our travels and studies, we've discovered there's much more to olive oil than meets the eye.
 By providing this look at olive oil history, varieties, and uses, we aspire to help our customers learn more about it so they can enjoy the fullest flavor and health benefits.
 In addition to learning different olive oil types, Olio2go also looks at how to evaluate oils, how to store them, and the meaning of certain terminology such as "extra virgin olive oil."

 Although olive oil originated in the Mediterranean, it's become popular worldwide.
-The International Olive Council says that more than 3 million tons of olive oil are produced every year, with the 2021-22 crop year seeing a 2.9% increase.
+The International Olive Council says that more than 3 million tons of olive oil are produced in a typical year.
+For the 2023-2024 season the Mediterranean Basin expects a significant decline, perhaps as much as 48%.
+While we are concerned about Italy, the forecast is particularly dismal for Spain, Turkey, and Greece, This year, we are continuing to see quality in the olive production, but many fewer olives.
 But if you want the best results, you don't just grab the first bottle of oil you see.
 The olives used, pressing techniques, and other factors impact the oil's quality and flavor.
 Different regions also produce certain olive oil characteristics based on other crops.
 This olive oil guide answers many common questions and some you might not have thought of to get the most from it whether for cooking, cosmetics, or pharmaceutical use.

 We import all our olive oils from Italy, which is one of the world's largest and most respected producers.
 They take their olive oil very seriously - and so do we.
 The experts at Olio2go are happy to answer any questions you might still have.
 Call us toll-free, visit the Olio2go Blog, or check out our Olive Oil Buying Guide.
 We are committed to providing the knowledge you need to shop for olive oil.